-- Flatwork in Horizontal Areas (BROOM Finish, ACI 301, Section 5 header "Broom or Belt Α. Finish": - 1.
+- A. Flatwork in Horizontal Areas (BROOM Finish, ACI 301, Section 5 header "Broom or Belt Finish": - 1.
 Bullfloat immediately after screeding.
 Complete before any excess moisture or bleed water is present on surface (ACI 302.1R, Article 8.3.3).
-The use of power trowels is discouraged; however, if they are used the following applies: - Use minimal passes so as to not overwork the concrete. a. - At the contractor's expense a petrographic analysis will be required in each b. area where a power trowel is used to verify the air content at the slab surface is within specified limits. - 2.
-After excess moisture or bleed water has disappeared and concrete has stiffened sufficiently to allow operation, give slab surfaces coarse transverse scored texture by drawing broom across surface.
-Texture shall be as accepted by Engineer from mockups or sample panels. - Finish tolerance: ACI 301, Paragraph 5.3.4.2 and ACI 117, paragraph 4.5.7: The 3. gap at any point between the straightedge and the floor (and between the high spots) shall not exceed 0.5 in.
-In addition, floor surface shall not vary more than plus or minus 0.75 in. from elevation noted on Drawings anywhere on floor surface.
+The use of power trowels is discouraged; however, if they are used the following applies: - a.
+Use minimal passes so as to not overwork the concrete. - b.
+At the contractor's expense a petrographic analysis will be required in each area where a power trowel is used to verify the air content at the slab surface is within specified limits. - After excess moisture or bleed water has disappeared and concrete has stiffened sufficiently to allow operation, give slab surfaces coarse transverse scored texture by drawing broom across surface.
+Texture shall be as accepted by Engineer from sample panels. - 3.
+Finish tolerance: ACI 301, Paragraph 5.3.4.2 and ACI 117, paragraph 4.5.7: The gap at any point between the straightedge and the floor (and between the high spots) shall not exceed 0.5 in.
+In addition, floor surface shall not vary more than plus or minus 0.75 in. from elevation noted on Drawings anywhere on floor surface. - 4.
+Finish all concrete slabs to proper elevations to ensure that all surface moisture will drain freely to floor drains, and that no puddle areas exist.
+Contractor shall bear cost of any corrections to provide for positive drainage. - B. Flatwork subject to pedestrian traffic: - 1.
+Concrete surfaces at all walking areas subject to pedestrian traffic shall provide a smooth, slip resistant walking surface for pedestrians with these minimum requirements: - Shall provide walking surfaces in accordance with ASTM F 1637 Standard Practice for Safe Walking Surfaces and "2010 ADA Standards for Accessible Design" and ICC A117.1. - b.
+Adjoining walkway surfaces shall be flush and meet the following minimum requirements: - 1) Changes in level of less than 1⁄4 inch in height may be without edge treatment as shown in ADA Figure 303.2 and on the Drawings. - 2) Changes in Level between 1⁄4 inch and 1⁄2 inch height shall be beveled with a slope no greater than 1:2 as shown in ADA Figure 303.3 and on the Drawings. - 3) Changes in level greater than 1⁄2 inch in height are not permitted unless they can be transitioned by means of a ramp with minimum requirements shown on the Drawings. - 4) Openings in floor or ground surfaces shall not allow passage of a sphere more than 1⁄2 inch diameter except as allowed for elevators and platform lifts as shown in ADA Figure 302.3 and on the Drawings. - c.
+Walkway surfaces shall provide a slip resistant surface.